 Some applicants whose academic degrees and standing entitle them to serious consideration for admission to graduate studies, but who are considered inadequately prepared in the subject selected may be admitted to a Qualifying program if they have met the Graduate and Postdoctoral Studies minimum CGPA of 3.0/4.0.
 The course(s) to be taken in a Qualifying program will be prescribed by the academic unit concerned.
 Qualifying students are registered in graduate studies, but not as candidates for a degree.
 Only one Qualifying year is permitted.
 Successful completion of a Qualifying program does not guarantee admission to a degree program.

-Financial aid for students in thesis programs is very limited and highly competitive.
-Students in non-thesis master's programs must be self-funded.
+Financial aid is available but limited and highly competitive.
 It is suggested that students give serious consideration to their financial planning before submitting an application.
-Normally, a student will not be accepted unless adequate financial support can be provided by the student and/or the student's supervisor.
-While the Department cannot guarantee financial support, students can apply for teaching assistantships and other scholarships.
+Normally, a student will not be accepted unless adequate financial support can be provided through a scholarship/award and/or by the student’s supervisor.
+Academic units cannot guarantee financial support via teaching assistantships.